ZDSDD/Arkanoid3D/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It's a Arkanoid clone made in 3D using Three.js library.
+It's an Arkanoid clone made in 3D using Three.js library.

 ![Screenshot 2024-03-11 at 18-29-45 My first three js app](https://github.com/ZDSDD/Arkanoid3D/assets/106777224/0af41714-abaa-4826-90e4-674e9503678f)